dorktype/LICE/README.md

 -   Indirect function calls aren't supported, but declaring, and taking the address of functions are.

--   Compound literals are supported, but they aren't supported in function definitions or global variable initializers.

 -   There is no support for copying structures, or passing structures by copy through functions.